-Program Co-ordinator: J. Smith, Department of English Language and Literature
+Program Co-ordinator: J. Skidmore, Department of English Language and Literature

 The Diploma in Performance and Communications Media prepares students to work in the cultural industries in Newfoundland (or other parts of North America).
 Students with this unique training are better able to work across existing media.

 Academic Requirements: Applicants for the Diploma program must satisfy the general admission requirements of the University.

 Interviews: In addition to meeting the general requirements of the University for admission to diploma programs, applicants for the Diploma in Performance and Communications Media must undergo an audition/interview to the satisfaction of the Program Co-ordinator.
 Enrolment in the Diploma in Performance and Communications Media is limited and competitive.
 Students are advised to notify the Program Co-ordinator in their first year if they intend to apply for this Diploma.
 Formal application normally takes place in the second semester of second year.

 Students must complete a minimum 18 credit hours of course work in the following required courses with an overall average in these courses of at least 65%: English 3350, English 3351, English 3816, English 4400, English 4401, and English 4402.